Esri/jsapi-resources/.github/scripts/README.md

   * `JSHeapUsedSizBytes` - JSHeapUsedSize as reported by puppeteer
   * `pageTotalBytes` - total number of bytes calculated using the http response object.
   * `sampleName` - name of the sample or bundle
   * `totalScriptTimeMS` - approximate internal runtime of the library script in milliseconds.
 Useful for comparing against the `elapsedRuntimeMS`.
-Should not be used as an indicator of application performance, it's most useful for troubleshooting.
+Should not be used as an indicator of application performance, it's most useful for troubleshooting differences in runtime and determining if the platform itself caused a slowdown.

 ### Running from GitHub Action